-HARRISBURG – The Pennsylvania Public Utility Commission (PUC) today approved joint settlements for lower rate increases than originally requested by FirstEnergy Corp.
-(FirstEnergy) for its four Pennsylvania subsidiaries: Metropolitan Edison Company (Met-Ed), Pennsylvania Electric Company (Penelec), Pennsylvania Power Company (Penn Power), and West Penn Power Company (West Penn Power).
+HARRISBURG – The Pennsylvania Public Utility Commission (PUC) today approved settlements for lower rate increases than originally requested by FirstEnergy Corp. for its four Pennsylvania subsidiaries: Pennsylvania Power Company (Penn Power), West Penn Power Company (West Penn Power), Metropolitan Edison Company (Met-Ed) and Pennsylvania Electric Company (Penelec).
 The rate increases impact the cost to deliver electric service to homes and businesses, which makes up about one-third of a customer’s bill.

-On June 9, 2016, the Commission voted to suspend and investigate each rate increase request to determine what, if any, of the requested increases were justified.
-The Commission held 12 public input hearings across the Commonwealth to gather public comment about the rate increase requests.
+On Oct.
+2, 2014, the Commission voted to suspend and investigate each rate increase request to determine what, if any, of the requested increases were justified.

 The Pennsylvania Public Utility Commission balances the needs of consumers and utilities; ensures safe and reliable utility service at reasonable rates; protects the public interest; educates consumers to make independent and informed utility choices; furthers economic development; and fosters new technologies and competitive markets in an environmentally sound manner.

 For recent news releases and video of select Commission proceedings or more information about the PUC, visit our website at www.puc.pa.gov.
 Follow the PUC on Twitter – @PA_PUC for all things utility.
 “Like” PAPowerSwitch on Facebook for easy access to information on electric shopping.